warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 we might have derived them by ourselves.
 We want some relation that makes it clear that $a^2$ and $a^{\dagger^{2}}$ are both nonsense, since we can't have two fermions of the same spin in the same place.
-Since we're working in a vector space, we can set these both equal to $0$, which means that doing either of these operations destroys our whole vector space.
+Since we're working in a vector space, we can set these both equal to $0$, which means that applying either of these operations destroys our whole vector space.
 Notice another way of writing
 $a^2 = 0$ is $2a^2 = \{ a, a \} = 0$ which is the exact anticommutation
 relation we have.
 The same logic works for $a^\dagger$.
 This explain two of the